 .

-LL(1) will be important in what follows.
+LL(1) will be important.

 With Knuth 1965 and Lewis and Stearns 1968, we can now restate the problem with recursive descent and operator expressions in precise terms: Recursive descent in its pure form, is LL(1).
 Arithmetic operator grammars are not LL(1) -- not even close.
 In fact, of the grammars BASIC-OP, RIGHT-OP, and KNUTH-OP, none is LL(k) for any k.